SESYNC-ci/basic-git-lesson/_slides/goals.md

 ## Objectives for this lesson

-- Review key challenges for collaborative projects
+- Learn about a framework for distributed workflows
 - Identify attributes of reproducible research
-- Learn about a framework for distributed workflows
+- Use RStudio to begin managing a workflow

 <!--split-->

 ## Specific achievements

+- Access a public repository through RStudio
 - Create a repository on GitHub
-- Manage repositories using `git`
-- Publish your changes to the `README.md` file
+- Publish changes to a project file
-- Work with a collaborator on GitHub
+- Execute a few basic R commands